About Medical Laboratory Science

 Can I tour the facilities prior to an application submission?

-All applicants selected for an interview get a tour as part of the process.
+All applicants selected for an interview and choose the face-to-face option will get a tour as part of the process.

 We provide tours to any prospective students that are in their freshman or sophomore years of college.